Save Me (Big Country song)

-"Save Me" is a song by Scottish rock band Big Country, which was released in 1990 as a single from their compilation album Through a Big Country: Greatest Hits.
+"Save Me" is a song by Scottish rock band Big Country, released in 1990 as a single from their compilation album Through a Big Country: Greatest Hits.
 The song was written by Stuart Adamson and produced by Tim Palmer.
-It reached No. 41 on the UK Singles Chart and remained in the Top 100 for three weeks.
+It reached number 41 in the UK Singles Chart and remained in the top 100 for three weeks.

 Background

 During March 1990, Big Country spent time recording two new songs, "Save Me" and "Heart of the World" at Livingston Studios in London.
-The tracks that would emerge as B-Sides on the singles were recorded at Chipping Norton Studios in Oxford during the same month.
-As drummer Mark Brzezicki had left the band in 1989, the sessions featured Pat Ahern on drums.
+The tracks that would emerge as B-sides on the singles were recorded at Chipping Norton Studios in Oxford during the same month.
+With drummer Mark Brzezicki's departure from the band in 1989, the sessions featured Pat Ahern on drums.
 "Save Me" was selected as the first song to be released as a single, preceding "Heart of the World", which followed in July.
 Although the band had wanted "Heart of the World" to be released first, the band's label, Mercury, opted for "Save Me" instead.

 "Save Me" was released in April 1990 in the UK, a month before the band's compilation Through a Big Country: Greatest Hits, which the song would also appear on.
 It was released in May in Europe.
-Met with a lack of airplay on BBC Radio 1, the song stalled at No. 41 on the UK Singles Chart.
-Speaking to the We Save No Souls! fanzine in 1991, Adamson said of the song's limited chart success: "I know for a fact that if it had been played on Radio 1 it would have been a hit.
+Met with a lack of airplay on BBC Radio 1, the song stalled at number 41 in the UK Singles Chart.
+Speaking to the We Save No Souls! fanzine in 1991, Adamson said of the song's limited chart success, "I know for a fact that if it had been played on Radio 1 it would have been a hit.
 I'm positive, 'cause everybody I know and people who don't even like the band who heard the single, liked it.
-"Save Me" was very much sort of "old-style" Big Country."
+'Save Me' was very much sort of "old-style" Big Country."